 HELEN SCHAMROTH

 Ceramic artist Vonney Ball's elegant output reflects a sound education in English ceramics design, a singularity of purpose and a drive to keep making work.
 Twenty years on from her arrival in New Zealand, her work connects cultural experiences from opposite ends of the earth.

-HELEN SCHAMROTH ONZM has been writing about craft, design and art for more than four decades.
+about craft, design and art for more than four decades.
 Her writing has featured in national and international publications.
 Her book 100 New Zealand Craft Artists (Godwit) won two Montana Book Awards in 1999 and she was a contributing writer to the books West (Random House) and Waitakere Ranges: Ranges of Inspiration (Waitakere Ranges Protection Society).

 PUBLISHED: March 2018 ISBN: 9780995102903

 Hardback, 235 x 180mm.
 176 pages. \$45

-'This book proves its worth by demonstrating how Ball's work responds to, reflects, and contributes to our country's visual and material language' SAM TRUEBRIDGE, ARTZONE of a lemon.
+'This book proves its worth by demonstrating how Ball's work responds to, reflects, and contributes to our country's visual and material language' SAM TRUEBRIDGE, ARTZONE